 No offensive, threatening, insulting, or

-disrespectful scenarios, information or topics are to be used for any
+disrespectful scenarios, information or topics shall be used for any

 assignments or during class discussions.
 When you are assigned to create examples or to

 select scenarios/information for an assignment, you are expected to

 select topics that are not offensive, threatening, insulting, or

 disrespectful to any member of the class or to the instructor.

 Topics should never be chosen in order to offend others or to be